SAP-samples/teched2023-IN260/exercises/ex1/README.md

            <scope>runtime</scope>
        </dependency>
    ```
-   This dependency is required to enable the [CAP Remote Services Feature](https://cap.cloud.sap/docs/java/remote-services#enabling-remote-services).
+   It is required to enable the [CAP Remote Services Feature](https://cap.cloud.sap/docs/java/remote-services#enabling-remote-services).
    This feature allows you to directly consume remote service APIs via CQN queries in a CAP application.

 - [ ] From your project's [root folder](../../) (this is not the `srv` folder, it is `teched2023-IN260` folder), run the `cds import` with the path to the downloaded service definition file as a parameter.